-Jenny is a professional storyteller and motivational speaker who delivers one-of-a-kind presentations.
+Jenny is a professional storyteller, keynote speaker, and communications consultant who delivers one-of-a-kind presentations and trainings.
 She understands the power of story and great ideas to engage and inspire audiences toward actionable outcomes in business and in life.

 Honed my storytelling chops right at our kitchen table growing up.
 Saturday mornings in our house meant hot coffee, crisp bacon, fried eggs, and LOTS of stories from my Dad, quite the raconteur, especially about his God-Awful childhood.
 But there was a “lesson” in every one of those grisly tales.
 Most memorable takeaway?
-“Never be afraid to put your hands in shit!”
+“Never be afraid to put your hands in s#%t!”

 My dad’s answer to every form of spoken or written communication was “Begin with a story.”
 Writing a paper?
 Start with a story.
 Have to give a presentation?
 Start with a story.
 Reading the Sunday morning scripture at church?
 Start with a story.
 Best advice I ever got.

 I started acting and telling stories as young as second grade.
 Unfortunately, in the second-grade class production of Cinderella in which I was cast as one of the evil step-sisters, I also knew everyone else’s lines and proceeded to mouth every word they spoke for the entire show.
 What can I say?
 I’ve got a good memory.

 My first paid acting gig (and I’ve only had a few—that paid, that is) was summer stock between my junior and senior years of college.
 I knew the competition was stiff, but at the bottom of my audition sheet it asked if there was anything else they should know about me.
 I wrote, “I throw great parties,” and then proceeded to tell the story of my cutie-pie friend Brad who spun records, the flowing kegs of beer, and other stuff I can’t talk about here.
 I got the part!

 Got my masters in English and taught English for a while at the college and high school levels because basically studying and teaching English is all about the power of great stories to change the world!